Do you have a deep interest in the brain, spine, nerves, and muscles and like serving people? If yes, consider a career as a Neurologist.

-It offers expert advice on neurological disorders and supports people with neurological disorders at the government level.
+It offers expert advice on neurological disorders and supports people with neurological conditions at the government level.
 The ANZAN is closely associated with the Royal Australasian College of Physicians.
-It provides specialist training, practice guidelines and monitors the training of neurologists.
+It provides specialist training and practice guidelines and monitors the training of neurologists.

 8. What Conditions Do Neurologists Treat?

-Neurologists treat a variety of conditions that affect the nervous system including the brain, peripheral nerves, spinal cord, and cerebrovascular system.
+Neurologists treat various conditions that affect the nervous system, including the brain, peripheral nerves, spinal cord, and cerebrovascular system.

-They have undergone specialized training to diagnose and treat the following symptoms and illnesses of the nervous system:
+They have undergone specialised training to diagnose and treat the following symptoms and illnesses of the nervous system:

 Immobility and weakness in muscles